La Conga – 1551 N. Vine

 Kings Tropical Inn

-Located on Washington Boulevard near West Adams in Culver CIty, Kings Tropical Inn was opened by John G. King in late 1925.
+Located on Washington Boulevard near West Adams in Culver City, Kings Tropical Inn was opened by John G. King in late 1925.
 The specialty of the house may have been southern-style chicken but the lush landscaping and interior decor were worthy of the name.

 The restaurant burned down on February 17, 1930 and was rebuilt at the same site two months later in a Spanish/Moorish style with even more tropical foliage.